rigelmad/Generate_Tech_News_Article/README.md

 ### generate_article.py
 #### Methodology
 Run this script after specifying the parameters in `config.json` in order to create a news article.
-The script uses [INSERT COMPLICATED MACHINE LEARNING ALGORITHM NAME HERE] to parse information from sources, and uses natural language processing provided by the Google Home API to generate a coherent article.
+The script uses [INSERT NLP ALGORITHM NAME HERE] to parse information from sources, and uses natural language processing provided by the Google Home API to generate a coherent article.